Osteoarthritis (pona ngoikore) is the most common form of arthritis. It causes pain, swelling, and reduced movement in the joints.

 Osteoarthritis – Dan Exeter Goodfellow Unit, 2016 "Dr Dan Exeter talks about non-surgical management of osteoarthritis.
 Dan is a sport and exercise physician based at Axis Sports Medicine clinic in Auckland.
 He is medical director for Athletics New Zealand and a senior lecturer at the University of Auckland."

 Felson DT, Zhang Y, Hannan MT, et al. The incidence and natural history of knee osteoarthritis in the elderly.
 The Framingham Osteoarthritis Study.
 Arthritis Rheum.
 1995;38:1500-1505.[Abstract]

 McKnight PE, Kasle S, Going S, et al. A comparison of strength training, self-management, and the combination for early osteoarthritis of the knee.
 Arthritis Care Res (Hoboken).
 2010;62:45-53.[Abstract]

-Access Economics.
-The economic cost of osteoarthritis in NZ in 2010.
+The economic cost of arthritis in NZ in 2018.
 Report for Arthritis NZ.
 [Full text]